 We know Google is interested in providing the most relevant and accurate search results to users.
 Therefore, we focus our entire inbound marketing, digital strategy, SEO efforts (whatever you want to call it) on creating the most relevant content, converting prospects into leads, and nurturing those leads into customers.

-Seeing what keywords drove traffic was definitely nice and was something we looked at and reported on — primarily because it was something clients like to see.
+Seeing what keywords drove traffic was definitely nice and was something we used to look at and report on — primarily because it was something clients like to see.
 But for us it has never directed strategy.
 We simply looked at it and then got back to work.

 In the old days, search engines relied on a website’s keywords in the meta tag to tell the search engine what that page was about.
 Marketers that focused on the day-to-day tactics and not the big picture ended up stuffing those meta tags with keywords and built rankings off that.
 It worked… for a bit.
 Of course, Google got smarter and now Google completely ignores meta tag keywords for obvious reasons.
 Search marketers who relied on meta tag keyword stuffing freaked out and lost rankings, traffic and business.
 (If your SEO firm or marketers are talking to you about meta tag keywords and how your site doesn’t have them, that’s a big red flag and like someone trying to sell you a pager if you’re in the market for a new smartphone.
 They don’t get it.)

 While that is a simple (yet outdated) example, it speaks directly to our point.
-Instead on hanging on every keyword and wasting time with keyword adjustments, a forward-thinking SEO strategy should be about developing an ongoing content strategy that speaks directly to well-defined target audience personas at each stage of the sales cycle and then monitoring not just traffic to that content, but how many leads came from that content and how many of those leads became customers.
+Instead of hanging on every keyword and wasting time with minor keyword phrasing adjustments, a forward-thinking SEO strategy should actually be a content strategy.
+It should focus on developing an ongoing content strategy that speaks directly to well-defined target audience personas at each stage of the sales cycle.
+When it comes to reporting the effectiveness of this content strategy you should shift from reporting on outdated ranking reports and traffic by keyword to reporting on how many leads came from that content and how many of those leads became customers.

-Even the tracking of keyword rankings is something that will eventually be a thing of the past.
-For one, there is no longer one set of true rankings as search results are becoming more and more personalized based on location, social connections and other factors.
-We still provide ranking reports to some clients but again, it’s a poor indicator of success as rankings mean nothing.
-Instead, we focus on guiding our clients into developing a marketing strategy that doesn’t focus on keyword rankings and site visits, but rather a content strategy that focuses on measuring conversions into leads and leads into sales – measuring true ROI.
+Keyword rankings should be a thing of the past and I’m surprised to see that some SEO companies still report on them.
+For one, there is no longer one set of true rankings as search results are personalized based on location, search history, social connections and a number of other factors.
+Instead of wasting time with ranking reports, we focus on guiding our clients into developing a marketing strategy that doesn’t focus on keyword rankings and site visits, but rather a content strategy that focuses on measuring conversions into leads and leads into sales – measuring true ROI.
 After all, you can’t take rankings and traffic to the bank.

 If you think your search marketing strategy is relying on outdated search strategies and not focusing on the big picture — we’d love to chat!